-Tier I of an RtI reading program involves a whole-class approach to instruction whereby all students receive high-quality, research-based instruction.
-This includes direct teacher-led instruction, supplemented using any available tools and resources with a proven track record of effectiveness e.g. interactive whiteboard lessons, explicit and systematic phonics instruction, high-quality educational software, printable worksheets, print and or digital leveled reader books, or any other research-based reading intervention programs that contribute to the success of Tier I.
+The first tier of the RtI reading program encompasses a universal approach to learning.
+Here, every student receives high-quality, research-based instruction, supplemented by an array of tools and resources with a proven track record for effectiveness.
+Interactive whiteboard lessons, systematic phonics instruction, high-quality educational software, printable worksheets, print or digital leveled reader books – these are all examples of research-based reading intervention programs that contribute to the success of Tier I.